8 Focused Assessment- HEENT

 I. Overview of the Head, Eyes, Ears, Nose, and Throat (HEENT)

 The assessment of the HEENT systems will include examinations of the head, eyes, ears, nose, and throat/neck.
-The HEENT examination will include assessing the HEENT for symmetry, and color; hair distribution to scalp, eyebrows, and eyelashes; hydration status of the mucus membranes to the nose and mouth; the number and condition of teeth, palate structure and uvula placement and color of lips and buccal membrane.
+The HEENT examination will include assessing the HEENT for symmetry and color; hair distribution to scalp, eyebrows, and eyelashes; hydration status of the mucus membranes to the nose and mouth; the number and condition of teeth, palate structure, uvula placement, and color of lips and buccal membrane.
 Included in the assessment are the XII cranial nerves.

-The examination of the HEENT systems will be completed by inspecting and palpating the head, eyes, ears, nose, throat/neck, lymph nodes, and testing the cranial nerves that innervate the function of each organ/structure of HEENT.
+• The examination of the HEENT systems will be completed by inspecting and palpating the head, eyes, ears, nose, throat/neck, and lymph nodes.

-Please use this link if the Youtube is not visible Landmarks of the Head and Neck
+Please use this link if the Video is not visible Landmarks of the Head and Neck

 Anatomy of the muscle of the Head and the Neck.
 If the picture is not visible click the link: https://psychology.wikia.org/wiki/Zygomaticus_major_muscle